“He Stayed in the Picture”

 “He wasn’t like most men, though,” says Jonathon’s daughter, Cora.
 “He stayed in the picture.”
 Jonathon paid Lula child support and took the kids to live with him in the summers.
 Cora said that despite her initial anger with her parents, and him in particular, she has a lot of respect now for her father for being a responsible father.
 When she was a teenager, she went to stay with him year-round.

 According to Cora, Jonathon enjoyed pottering around the house and was always fixing something.
 He also loved watching westerns and riding his bike along the lake.
 He had a lot of friends and had a poker night at his house every Thursday for over fifteen years.
 One thing that Cora was shocked by, however, after going to live with her father, was how much he drank.
-She begged him to get help, but he refused to, so she eventually went back to live with her mother.
+She begged him to get help, but he refused, so she eventually went back to live with her mother.

 In the late 1980s, Jonathon was diagnosed with mild brain damage due to his heavy drinking and smoking and found it increasingly difficult to live alone.
 He then decided to move to Somerset House, an apartment building for seniors on the north side, where he quit drinking and smoking cold turkey.
-Cora did not visit her father for almost a year, but was forced to go see him when she found out that her brother had died suddenly of a heart attack.
+Cora did not visit her father for almost a year, but was forced to go see him when she found out that Johnny had died suddenly of a heart attack.
 She felt she should tell her father the bad news in person and therefore went to see him at Somerset.
 Jonathon was stunned by the news, and he and Cora broke down and cried together for a long, long time.

 Johnathon had apparently been doing well before Johnny’s death, but after his funeral, he spiraled into grief and went back to smoking and drinking.
 He eventually had a stroke, several years later, and was hospitalized for several weeks.
 He was transferred to a nursing home, where he remains unresponsive in a semi-conscious state.
 Cora visits daily and insists that her father is aware of her presence and that he responds to her questions by opening and closing his eyes, but the staff have not yet been able to corroborate this.